pingcap/tidb-operator/en/deploy-multiple-tidb-operator.md

     > * It is recommended to deploy the new TiDB Operator in a separate namespace.
     > * Set `appendReleaseSuffix` to `true`.
     > * If you configure `scheduler.create: true`, a `tidb-scheduler` named `{{ .scheduler.schedulerName }}-{{.Release.Name}}` is created.
 To use this `tidb-scheduler`, you need to configure `spec.schedulerName` in the `TidbCluster` CR to the name of this scheduler.
+    > * You need to set `advancedStatefulset.create: false` and `admissionWebhook.create: false`, because deploying multiple sets of AdvancedStatefulSet controller and `tidb-admission-webhook` is not supported.

 4. Deploy the TiDB cluster.